-Notation Description Reference HSC-PA or HSC-PB This notation will be assigned to the craft meeting the Rules and the requirements of category A (up to 450 passengers) or B (over 450 passengers) of International Code of Safety for High-Speed Craft (hereinafter referred to as HSC Code).
-The Rules and HSC HSC-C This notation will be assigned to the cargo craft meeting the Rules and the requirements of cargo craft category of HSC Code.
+Notation Description Reference HSC-PA or HSC-PB This notation will be assigned to the craft meeting the Rules and the requirements of category A (up to 450 passengers) or B (over 450 passengers) of International Code of Safety for High-Speed Craft The Rules and HSC (hereinafter referred to as HSC Code).
+HSC-C This notation will be assigned to the cargo craft meeting the Rules and the requirements of cargo craft category of HSC Code.
 The Rules and HSC Code LSC This notation (Light Structure Craft) will be assigned to craft not engaged in international voyages which are capable of maximum speed $2.36 \le V/\sqrt{L}$ and not to proceed in the course of their voyage more than the time as specified in 1.3.4 of HSC Code.
-The Rules and HSC PSPC This notation (P erformance S tandard for P rotective Coating) will be assigned to any craft where the applicable requirements in 23.1.4 of Part II of the Rules for Steel Ships are complied with.
-NR This notation (the comfort R ating of Noise) will be assigned to craft where the applicable requirements in Chapter 34 of Part II of the Rules for Steel Ships are complied with.
+This notation (Performance Standard for Protective Coating) will be assigned to any craft where the applicable requirements in 23.1.4 of Part II of the Rules for Steel Ships are complied with.
+NR This notation (the comfort Rating of Noise) will be assigned to craft where the applicable requirements in Chapter 34 of Part II of the Rules for Steel Ships are complied with.
 Part II Chapter 34 of the Rules for Steel Ships VR This notation will be assigned to craft which comply with the limits for vibration of ISO 20283-5:2016, as given in Table II 34-2 of the Rules for Steel Ships Part II Chapter 34 of the Rules for Steel Ships

-Table I 1-5List of Additional Service Notation
+Table I 1-6 List of Service Restriction Notation

-Notation Notation Description Coastal Service Service along a coast, the geographical limits of which will be indicated in the Register, and for a distance out to sea generally not exceeding 30 nautical miles, unless some other distance is specified for 'Coastal Service' by the Administration with Greater Coastal Service Service along a coast, the geographical limits of which will be indicated in the Register, and for a distance out to sea generally farther than the area of Coastal Service in domestic voyage.
-The operation/service limitations, such as significant wave height, or maximum voyage etc., may be indicated in the bracket affixed after this notation.
-Protected Waters Service Service in sheltered water adjacent to sand banks, reefs, breakwaters or other coastal features, and in sheltered waters between islands.
-Specified Operating Area Service Specified Operating Area Service within one or more geographical area(s) which will be indicated in the Register.
-Specified Route Service Service between two or more ports or other geographical features which will be indicated in the Register.
+Notation Description Reference Coastal Service Service along a coast, the geographical limits of which will be indicated in the Register, and for a distance out to sea generally not exceeding 30 nautical miles, unless some other distance is specified for 'Coastal Service' by the Administration with which the ship is registered, or by the Administration of the coast off which it is operating, as applicable.
+The operation/service limitations, such as significant wave height, maximum voyage, etc., may be indicated in the bracket affixed after this notation.
+Greater Coastal Service Service in restricted area within 200 nautical miles from the safe harbor or place of refuge, the geographical limits of which will be indicated in the Register, and for a distance out to sea generally farther than the area of Coastal Service in domestic voyage or for the geographical limits of the intended service accepted to the Society.
+The operation/service limitations, such as significant wave height, maximum voyage, etc., may be indicated in the bracket affixed after this notation.
+Protected Waters Service Service in sheltered water adjacent to sand banks, reefs, breakwaters or other coastal features, and in sheltered waters between islands, which will be indicated in the Register.
+Specified Operating Area Service Service within 1 or more geographical area(s) which will be indicated in the Register.
+Specified Route Service Service between 2 or more ports or other geographical features which will be indicated in the Register.

-Table I 1-6List of Service Restriction Notation
+Table I 1-7 List of Additional Survey Notation